Shima-Sa/Trial_project/README.md

 ### Architecture
 <img width="940" height="375" alt="image" src="https://github.com/user-attachments/assets/1c3a6ffd-abe8-4e2f-a0d2-4171b6fa3cf5" />

+In this project:
+* STG (staging): models clean and standardize raw data from BigQuery sources.
+* INT (intermediate): models aggregate and transform the staging outputs to prepare them for analysis in the final fact and dimension tables.

-* A star schema model was designed with:
+ A star schema model was designed with:

 * agg_tag_week_trends as the fact table

-dim_tag and dim_time as dimension tables
+* dim_tag and dim_time as dimension tables
 This simple model structure supports scalability and clear analysis in visualization tools.
 It enables weekly trend analysis per tag, showing how engagement changes over time.